How to cook frozen hot dogs so they’re tender with some crispy on the outside. Easy instructions on how to cook frozen meat for dinner.

 Nope.
 It’s the same as any other type of meat really.
 You’ll want to keep the plastic wrapping over them and then slide them into a freezer bag so they won’t get freezer burn.

 Using this method will keep them great for months and months.
 Then follow our directions here to thaw and cook them to perfection.
+The same goes for cooking frozen bacon.
+Just separate the pieces and in the oven they go.
+Perfect they will turn out every time.

 All you need are your dogs and a bit of water.
 I’m not counting the buns and fixings that go on after they are cooked.
 Now this method will yield a crispy outside that you’d expect when grilling them or if they were defrosted in a pan.
 If you boil them in a pot of water you won’t get that sear, but you can cook them that way too frozen.